cnio-bu/cnio-bu.github.io/docs/hpc/cluster.md

 #### Snakemake profile

 The cluster features a Snakemake profile that allows for the automatic submision and management of jobs.
-To use it, just add the `--profile $SLURM_PROFILE` argument to your Snakemake command.
+To use it, just add the `--profile $SMK_PROFILE_SLURM` argument to your Snakemake command.

 !!!
 Note